alsosprachben/mnvkd/README.md

 - `VK_POLL_DRIVER=OS`: Use the OS-specific poller rather than `poll()`.
 Note that `poll()` is used optimally, so it is not slow.
 Try with both.
 - `VK_POLL_METHOD=EDGE_TRIGGERED`: Some pollers can be used in a more sophisticated way.
 This enables that.

 These control polling methods.
+See the `vk_fd_table*` files:
+- The top of `vk_fd_table_s.h` defines which poller to use:
+  - `VK_USE_KQUEUE`: BSD `kqueue()`. `EDGE_TRIGGERED` will keep registrations set, but use one-shot enabling.
+Otherwise, registrations are added in a one-shot manner.
+  - `VK_USE_EPOLL`: Linux `epoll()` and `epoll_ctl()`. `EDGE_TRIGGERED` will register once with edge-triggering.
+Otherwise, one-shot registrations are used each time, which uses more system calls.
+  - `VK_USE_GETEVENTS`: Linux AIO `io_setup()`, `io_submit()` and `io_getevents()`.
+  - else: POSIX `poll()`.
-See the `vk_fd_table*` files.
-The bottom of `vk_fd_table.c` contains the poll drivers.
+- The bottom of `vk_fd_table.c` contains the poll drivers, with extra needed state added to `vk_fd_table_s.h`.
 It is ridiculously easy to add a new poll driver.
 "Dirty" sockets need polling.
 Mark sockets "fresh" to be awakened.
 The `struct vk_io_future` objects contain poll state.
 The `pre` are prior to polling, `post` is currently polling, and `ret` is what is returned.

 ### Writing a Service

 See `vk_test.c` or `vk_http11.c`.
 The I/O API is in `vk_thread_io.h`, and utilities for implementing some RFCs are in `vk_rfc.h`.

 The full set of thread APIs are in the `vk_thread*.h` files.
 How the blocking ops work is explained below.

+The threads reside in processes:
+- A "privileged" process has access to the kernel state, otherwise the kernel is masked out by `mprotect()`.
+- An "isolated" process has its state masked out by `mprotect()` when it is not running.

+That is, for each process:
+- set privileged=0, isolated=1 for full isolation, or
+- set privileged=1, isolated=0 for no isolation, for most throughput.

+When "privileged" is not set, the entire kernel space needs to mapped out.
+On Linux, huge pages are used to speed this up 100x.
+On other systems, this can be very slow.
+Some systems can be configured with dynamic page sizes, which could help.

 ## System Properties